mitre/emass_client/src/ruby_client/docs/SystemsApi.md

 api_instance = EmassClient::SystemsApi.new
 system_id = 35 # Integer | **System Id**: The unique system record identifier.
 opts = {
-  include_package: true, # Boolean | **Include Package**:  Indicates if additional packages information is retrieved for queried system.
+  include_package: true, # Boolean | **Include Package**:  Indicates if additional packages information are retrieved for queried system.
+If no value is specified, the default returns false to not include package information
   policy: 'diacap' # String | **System Policy**: Filter query by system policy.
-If no value is specified and more than one policy is available, the default return is the RMF policy information.
+If no value is specified, the default returns RMF policy information for dual-policy systems.
 }

 begin